nevin/jsfun/06. Puzzle - print the additions and multiplications sequence/readme.md

 #### Starting from 1 and repeatedly adding 5 or multiplying by 3, an infinite set can be produced.
 Given a number, find the sequence consisting of 5 and 3

 For example - 13 => (((1*3)+5)+5)
+if combination not found - null will be returned

 ```javascript
 function findSolution(target) {